Palace to Palace FAQs

 - Follow the Claim this registration link.

 Once the accepting participant has paid for their place, the original participant’s registration fee will then be refunded.

 If you’re no longer able to take part in the event, please email the Palace to Palace team or call 0207 543 1370 to let us know you’d like to withdraw your place.
 Please note that your registration fee is non-refundable.

 Road bikes or mountain bikes are suitable for this bike ride, as the route is all on hard surfaces such as roads and paths.
+If you’re confident, you can also choose to cycle as a duo on a tandem bike.
 There may be some parts where you have to ride on grass.
 All bikes need to be in a good working order and will be checked at the start line before you set off.